scmbradley/holiday-agency-tech-test/README.md

 It could be, I don't think it would make much difference either way.
 Although I can imagine circumstances where it might make sense to do things that way instead.

+PySimpleGUI is a little awkward in that the list items that are inputs to `sg.Combo` are also the outputs when one is selected.
+So if I want to desiply the full name of the airport in the drop-down menu, but I only need to know the airport code to create the `FullJourney` object, I need to create this `dict`, `name_to_code` to extract the code from the full name.

+`FullJourney` is not, currently, very flexible: it can only handle a car journey followed by a return trip by plane.
+But, as I mentioned above, the underlying `CarJourney` and `AirJourney` structures are quite flexible, so `FullJourney` could certainly be made more feature rich fairly easily.